 A cat is not a person, but she is still an individual.
 Sometimes, how friendly they are is simply part of their personality.

-Another example: Some unsocialized community cats may grow more comfortable around a caregiver who feeds them every day.
-They may approach the caregiver, or even let their caregiver touch them.
-Other cats in the same environment will never become comfortable enough around their caregiver to allow touch.
+Another example: A community cat grows more comfortable over time around a caregiver who feeds him every day.
+He eventually allows the caregiver to approach and even touch him.
+Meanwhile, other cats in his colony who have been fed by the caregiver just as long never become comfortable enough to allow touch.

 This is another reason why socialization is so fluid.
 Often, it just comes down to the individual cat.

 With a greater understanding of socialization, caregivers, advocates, veterinarians, animal control officers, and shelter professionals can develop policies and programs to meet cats’ unique needsno matter where they fall on the socialization continuum.

 TNR, the only humane and effective approach to community cats, takes cats’ socialization into account to successfully save their lives.

 Remember: Even friendly socialized cats run the risk of being killed in shelters that don’t have the space, resources, and programs to protect them.
 Utilize local cat rescue resources and practice TNR rather than bringing cats to a shelter.

 TNR is the proven way to help unsocialized outdoor cats.
 These cats do not want to live indoors and are unadoptable.
 Even cats who are more socialized may revert to feral behavior when they are confined in the shelter environment, which is very stressful to them.
 That means in far too many shelters, community cats are highly likely to be killed.